usnistgov/ndn-dpdk/docs/Docker.md

 `--cap-add` adds capabilities required by DPDK.

 `--device` allows access to PCI devices such as Ethernet adapters.
-The required device list is hardware dependent.
+The required device list is hardware dependent; see [hardware known to work](hardware.md) for some examples.

 `--mount target=/dev/hugepages` mounts hugepages into the container.